rancher/docs/content/rancher/v2.x/en/tools/logging/splunk/_index.md

 1. Click **Save**.

-**Result:** Rancher is now configured to send events to Splunk for logging.
+**Result:** Rancher is now configured to send logs to Splunk.
 Log into your Spunk instance to view events for your cluster and containers.

 ## Viewing Logs